nimaytenzin/bls26_backend/docs/public-page-settings-api.md

   "statusCode": 400,
   "message": [
-    "mapVisualizationMode must be one of the following values: households, enumerationAreas", "colorScale must be one of the following values: blue, green, red, purple, orange, gray, viridis, plasma" ],
+    "mapVisualizationMode must be one of the following values: households, enumerationAreas", "colorScale must be one of the following values: blue, green, red, purple, orange, gray, yellow, viridis, plasma" ],
   "error": "Bad Request"
 }